MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/warehousing/warehouse-directed-flow.md

 ms.author: andreipa
 ---

-# <a name="walkthrough-of-inbound-and-outbound-flow-in-advanced-warehouse-configuration-with-directed-put-away-and-pick" />Walkthrough of inbound and outbound flow in Advanced Warehouse Configuration with Directed Put-away and Pick
+# <a name="walkthrough-of-inbound-and-outbound-flow-in-advanced-warehouse-configuration-with-directed-put-away-and-pick"></a>Walkthrough of inbound and outbound flow in Advanced Warehouse Configuration with Directed Put-away and Pick

 This walkthrough demonstrates how to complete inbound and outbound flows in the Advanced: Directed Put-away and Pick configuration.
 For more information, see [Overview of different configuration options](../../design-details-warehouse-management.md#overview-of-different-configuration-options).

-## <a name="prerequisites" />Prerequisites
+## <a name="prerequisites"></a>Prerequisites
 To complete this walkthrough, you need to make yourself a warehouse employee at *WHITE* location by following these steps:
 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Employees**, and then choose the related link.
 2. Choose the **User ID** field, and select your own user account on the **Users** page.